Housing Opportunity FAQs

 |Money to hold a fundraiser||Cash prizes or purchase of gifts and prizes||Home furnishings|

-Level 1 applications are accepted on a rolling basis and should be submitted at least 30 days before the date of the activity.
-Decisions are made within a week of submission.
+A. Level 1 applications are accepted on a rolling basis between January 1 and October 1, and should be submitted at least 30 days before the date of the activity.
+Decisions are made within about a week of submission.

 Level 2 application deadlines are the 15th of each month; January through September.
 Select the submission deadline that is at least six weeks prior to the date of the activity.
 Decisions are typically made within 30 days of the application deadline.